DigitalDesignSchool/ce2020labs/README.md

 For Ubuntu/Lubuntu: sudo apt install git
 For Windows: go to https://git-scm.com/download/win, the download will start automatically.

-Note that Git for Windows includes many Linux utilities: bash, find, sed etc.
+Note that Git for Windows includes many Linux utilities: bash, find, sed, etc.

 2. Install Intel FPGA Quartus Lite from https://fpgasoftware.intel.com/?edition=lite

-3. Note that the current version of Quartus (20.1.1) has a bug in USB driver.
+3. Note that the current version of Quartus (20.1.1) has a bug in the USB driver.
 You have to install a patch to fix it.
 See the following URL for the instructions:

 https://www.intel.com/content/altera-www/global/en_us/index/support/support-resources/knowledge-base/tools/2021/why-does-the-intel--fpga-download-cables-drivers-installation-fa.html

-4. For Windows, install Gnu version of zip.
+4. For Windows, install the Gnu version of zip.
 Download it from https://sourceforge.net/projects/gnuwin32/files/zip/3.0/zip-3.0-setup.exe/download This is necessary for a script that is going to create a user package.